1. Ride everywhere

 5. Join a yoga class

+Yoga is not only good for you body but will also help your mind.
 While yoga conjures up images of seated meditation and for most – outright boredom – you’ll be surprised just how challenging a class on a mat can be.
 There’s heaps of options for yoga in the CBD.
-Check out Shri Yoga in Burnett Lane, and Stretch Yoga or Atma Yoga on Albert Street.
-Lorna Jane on Eagle Street also hosts free exercise and yoga classes in its Active Living Rooms.
+Check out Shri Yoga in Burnett Lane, Stretch Yoga on Margaret Street or Atma Yoga on Albert Street.
+Lorna Jane in Gasworks also hosts free exercise and yoga classes in its Active Living Rooms.

 6. Try rock climbing and bouldering

-If gym is a little mainstream for you, rock climbing might be more your style.
-Start your practice indoors – check out Urban Climb West End or Rocksports Indoor Climbing Fortitude Valley.
-For the more adventurous, Riverlife facilitate outdoor rock climbing at the Kangaroo Point Cliffs – check out the student rates!
+If hitting the gym is a little too mainstream for you, rock climbing might be more your style.
+Start your practice indoors by checking out Urban Climb West End or Rocksports Indoor Climbing Fortitude Valley.
+For the more adventurous, Riverlife facilitate outdoor rock climbing at the Kangaroo Point Cliffs, added bonus, they have student rates.

 7. Run the stairs at Kangaroo Point

 Really want to turn up the heat?
-We have the challenge for you.
+We have the perfect challenge for you.
 At the eastern end of the Kangaroo Point Cliffs you’ll find 107 steps that will take you to the picnic area at the top of the cliffs.
-The steep steps wrap around the cliff face and draw crowds chasing a cardio hit everyday of the week.
+The steep steps wrap around the cliff face and draw crowds chasing a cardio hit every day of the week.
+Trust us, the view at the top will be worth it.